 University departments may only use government property for the uses they described before they received it.
 The department must:

-- Get authorization from the Office of Naval Research before they may use federal property for non-contractual purposes.
+- Obtain authorization from the Office of Naval Research before they may use federal property for non-contractual purposes.

-- Establish methods to determine and allocate rental charges if they get permission to use the property for a different use
+- Establish methods to determine and allocate rental charges if permission is obtained to use the property for a different use

 - Must maintain a screening process to determine the level of such utilization.
 (The degree of utilization of equipment determines whether the University retains the equipment or not.)